DevTrainings/GitTraining/10-Blame/readme.md

 ## Preparing example environment

-First we will prepare an environment to show usage of `git-blame`.
+I've prepared an environment to show usage of `git-blame`.
 We need some data to show it, so I've modified my `MyWindowsApp/windows.txt` to look like this:

 * `> cat MyWindowsApp/windows.txt`